cocos/cocos-docs/en/physics/physics-raycast.md

     // the first three arguments are the starting point, the last three arguments are the direction const outRay = new geometry.Ray(0, -1, 0, 0, 0, 1, 0);

-    // or by static method create
+    // or by static method 'create'
     const outRay2 = geometry.Ray.create(0, -1, 0, 0, 0, 1, 0);
     ```